Kilduff Pumpkin Festival FAQs

 Should you have any queries on accessibility or would like to speak to us for more information please call Lucy on 07793 600 289 or email on lucy@kilduff.co.uk.
 We want to make our Pumpkin Festival a memorable day out for all families and will help in any way we can.

-We will be running two pumpkin picking sessions for children with additional support needs and their families and hope to create a safe, calm and happy environment for those families who need a little extra support.
+We will be running three pumpkin picking sessions for children and adults with additional support needs and their families.
+We hope to create a safe, calm and happy environment for those families who need a little extra support.

 We ask that only those families who feel they would benefit from these sessions book tickets for them.